Select Page

 by | Mar 7, 2024 | Cold War Tour Berlin

-The Berlin Wall was constructed by the German Democratic Republic (East Germany) in 1961.
-The main purpose behind its construction was to prevent East Germans from migrating to West Germany, as thousands were leaving the country in search of better economic opportunities and political freedom.
-The wall consisted of a concrete barrier and was fortified with guard towers, barbed wire, and anti-vehicle trenches.
+The Berlin Wall was built by east Germany in the year 1961.
+Originally, the wall was built to stop East Germans from emigrating to West Germany because many people, thousands of people, were fleeing the country to enjoy a better economy and democracy.
+The wall was a concrete barrier and it was formally reinforced by five guard towers, barbed wire, and anti-vehicle trenches.

 2.1.
 Consequences for Berliners